berlinonline/Dat0r/README.md

 The *base-level* code connects our generated domain specific *modules* and *documents* with the *core-layer*.
 As the *core-layer* provides us with generic default implementations for a given structure definition, it is the *base-level's* job to define and pass these concrete definitions to the *core-layer*.
-Usually the only place you'll find *base-level* code are auto-generated Base* classes.
+Usually the only places you'll find *base-level* code are the auto-generated Base* classes.
-Listed below, an example showing how structure information is propagated from the *domain-layer* *BaseArticleModule* to the underlying *core-layer* *Module* implementation.
+Listed below is an example showing how structure information is propagated from the *domain-layer* to the underlying *core-layer* by using inheritance to provide the specific definitions to the core.
 The code is an excerpt from the results of the above <a href="#2-generate">code generation example</a>.

 ```php